JakobEdvardsson/JakobEdvardsson/README.md

 ## Hi there, I'm Jakob Edvardsson 👋

-I'm a computer science student at Malmö University, who loves tinkering with computers and software!
+I'm a software engineer intern at Neo4j with a passion for software development.
-If I'm not writing code I'll be cosplaying as a sysadmin in my homelab.
+When I'm not coding, I’m cosplaying as a sysadmin in my homelab or configuring my development environment.
-I'm currently pursuing a bachelor in Computer Science with specialization in Computer Systems Development.

 ---

-## Work Experience
+## Work Experience 💼
+### Software Engineer Intern

+**Neo4j** | Malmö
+**June.
+2025 – Present**

+---

 ### Bachelor Thesis Student

 **Voyado** | Lund
 **Jan.
-2025 – Present**
+2025 – June.
+2025**

+---

 ### Software Developer Intern